The Web of Easter Island

 The Web of Easter Island is a novel by American writer Donald Wandrei.
 It was published by Arkham House in 1948 in an edition of 3,068 copies.
 It was the fourth full-length novel to be published by Arkham House.

-The Web of Easter Island was first written in 1932 under the title Dead Titans, Waken!.
+The Web of Easter Island was first written in 1932, many years prior to publication under the title Dead Titans, Waken!.
 The manuscript was rejected by several publishers including Harper & Brothers but was eventually revised and published by Arkham House.
 It is loosely related to the Cthulhu Mythos (it is dedicated to H. P. Lovecraft) and follows the exploits of Carter E. Graham from England to Easter Island, where ancient horror is discovered and combatted.

+Chapter XII of The Web of Easter Island is a somewhat rewritten version of the story A Fragment of a Dream from Wandrei's collection The Eye and the Finger.